Byron Sturges Gay

 zez confrey with byron gay and babe ruth

-Gay went back and forth between California and New York during the decade for various enterprises.
+Byron went back and forth between California and New York during the decade for various enterprises.
 He was heard on radio programs broadcast on both coasts, and occasionally in Chicago, Illinois as well.
-One unusual project filmed in late 1936 was a 1937 Vitaphone short titled Home Run on the Keys It also featured fellow composer Zez Confrey who played Kitten on the Keys in the film.
+One unusual project filmed in late 1936 was a 1937 Vitaphone short titled Home Run on the Keys.
+It also featured fellow a composer with whom Byron had already penned a couple of tunes in 1933, Zez Confrey.
+He played his signature piece Kitten on the Keys in the film.
 The star of the picture was the one who garnered the most attention at that time, Yankee slugger Babe Ruth.
-The two composers and the larger than life baseball player concoct a new routine while staying in a hunting lodge.
-If not for the great playing by Confrey, it could have fallen more flat then it actually did in the end.
+The two composers and the larger-than-life baseball player concoct a new routine while staying in a hunting lodge.
+If not for the great playing by Confrey, it could have fallen more flatly than it actually did in the end.
 From this point on there is little found on Gay until 1939 when he wrote the music Swaying with lyrics by the vaudeville comedy team of Olsen and Johnson who had been fairly successful in films throughout the decade.

 In the early 1940s Gay contributed to a wartime musical score for Navigator's Holiday for the Naval Air Station in Pensacola, Florida, which ran throughout much of World War II.
 His brother, Norman Henry Gay, who had also moved to California in the 1930s, died in August 1945.
 Byron Gay followed him a few months later.
 He died at Memorial Hospital in Los Angeles just before Christmas 1945 following a brief illness.
-He left behind a widow, Ethel Gay, and his daughter.
-In 1953, Pee Wee Hunt would revive popularity in Gay and his song Oh!, which was a fairly good seller for Capitol throughout the 1950s.
+He left behind a widow, Ethel May Stokes, whom had just married in February 1945, and his daughter.
+Ethel died 17 months later at age 53.
+Byron and Ethel are both interred at Forest Lawn in Glendale, California.
+In 1953, trombonist Pee Wee Hunt would revive popularity in Gay and his song Oh!, which was a fairly good seller for Capitol Records throughout the 1950s.

 Article Copyright© by the author, Bill Edwards.
 Research notes and sources available on request at ragpiano.com - click on Bill's head.